motionsplan/motionsplan-dk-jekyll/_anatomy/semimembranosus.md

   da:
 function:
   da:
-    - short: Flexes the leg at the knee.
+    - short: Fleksion i knæet
       extended: This means that the semimembranosus muscle bends the leg at the knee joint such that there is a decrease in the angle between the lower leg and the upper leg.
-    - short: Extends the leg at the hip.
+    - short: Extension i hoften
       extended: This means that the semimembranosus muscle straightens the hip joint such that there is an increase in the angle between the upper leg and the torso.
   en:
     - short: Flexes the leg at the knee.